 Drive For Uber and DoorDash?

-Yes, you can drive for both Uber and DoorDash, but it's difficult when it's busy.
+Yes, you can drive for Uber and DoorDash, but it's difficult when busy.
 Like driving for both Uber and Lyft, it's a great way to minimize your downtime and increase your income.
-However, if you have more rides and deliveries than you can handle, you will have no choice to but turn some down, and both companies track your acceptance rate.
+However, if you have more rides and deliveries than you can handle, you will have no choice but to turn some down, and both companies track your acceptance rate.